 - In Corrector Yui, Grosser's subconscious met a very young Yui once, and when he became Grosser properly he became obsessed with her without knowing the exact reason why.

-- In the very beginning of Durarara!!, this is basically Izaya's Establishing Character Moment so you know what a complete psycho he is.
+- In the very beginning of Durarara!!, this is basically Izaya's Establishing Character Moment.
 He uses the internet to be a sympathetic ear for a depressed teenaged girl named Rio and talks her into a mutual suicide, then has her kidnapped and rescued, then tells Rio what he did, and then he tries to lure her into committing suicide for real by saying not even he cares if she lives or dies.
 All for shits and giggles.
-She lives, though.
+She's saved by Celty.